Sir Charles Lowther Plate Preview, Tips, Runners & Trends

 Sir Charles Lowther Plate Information:

-These are the top three quickest-run Sir Charles Lowther Plate over the last 17 renewals:
+These are the top three quickest-run Sir Charles Lowther Plate races over the last 18 renewals:

 Sir Charles Lowther Plate Past Winners

 Here are the Sir Charles Lowther Plate past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
-The trainer of the horse at the time of winning the Sir Charles Lowther Plate as well as the jockey is also displayed along with the starting price the horse was sent off.
+Each row details the year of the race, the horse which won, along with the age & weight of the horse.
+The horse's trainer and the jockey at the time of winning the Sir Charles Lowther Plate are also displayed, along with the starting price at which the horse was sent off.

 Race Notes: No renewal in 2023 due to weather.